TsukiGva2/sxript/guide/guide4.md

 ## Block Embedding

-Code blocks may nest within code blocks to make calculations more organized.
+Code blocks may nest within code blocks to keep calculations organized.
 If the output of a code block is matched to its surroundings, evaluation continues without a hitch.
 For example, the following code returns a value of `+10.0` (be sure to puzzle this out):

 ```
 block({